ta-data-lis/lab-reading-stats-concepts/solutions.md

 ### Challenge 1: What is the difference between expected value and mean?
 _You know both concepts but, is there a difference?_
-Yes, they are different.
+Yes, they are different, but they're also somehow the same.
 The expected value is a probability concept, while the mean is a value of statistical description.

 The mean is an observed value.
 For instance, to know the mean of goals scored by a team in a football tournament, we must know the results of the matches already.
 If the team has scored 8 goals in 4 matches, we can say that the mean is 2 goals in each match.
 However, in the current match, a player from the opposing team has been sent off, so the expected value of goals in that game might increase.

+The thing is that with the Law of Large Numbers, if we have enough data we can translate that into a model, and the expected value is actually the mean.